rikp777/Portfolio/content/projects/minor/learning-objectives.md

 ## Introduction

 This page serves as a reading guide and also as my evaluation of the assignments made within the minor.
 We will focus on 3 aspects as described in the Cyber course.
 I will describe each learning objective briefly and give an evaluation.
 I will also talk about the group project and the tasks that we made within this group.
 I will also briefly show my peer assessment results as I have been assessed by my group members.
-In the conclusion, a reflection about all assignments is written.
-How it went and what could be better etc.
+In the conclusion, a reflection about all assignments is written; how it went and what could be better etc.

 ## LO1 – Digital forensics